School & Church Council

 Welcome to the Church School Council part of our website

-We are a group of around twelve willing volunteers who meet at least twice a week to help to keep the spiritual side of the school alive.
+We are a group of around twelve willing volunteers who meet once a week to help to keep the spiritual side of the school alive.

 Our priority is the school’s collective worship.
 We start our worship when we receive a candle from each class at the worship table.
 This provides a calm focus on our journey to the hall and brings a feeling of spirituality and welcome to God.
 It is our job to choose the hymns and often to say the prayers.
 At least once a term, we take a whole collective worship, and we work closely with the church clergy who visit at least once a week to take the worship.